amacomber/mini-game-boxes/README.md

 I decided that instead of paying $5+shipping per box I wanted to create mini game boxes out of card stock on my laser printer.

 <H1>Laying the Ground Work</H1>
 My goal for these was to make sure the designs could either be fit onto a single sheet of 8½" x 11" paper or two at most.
-I wanted these boxes to as closely mimic their original counterparts but only be a few mm (millimeters) larger than the cart itself.<br>
+I wanted these boxes to as closely mimic their original counterparts but only be a few mm (millimeters) larger than the cart itself.<br><p>

 The boxes are comprised of the highest resolution scans I could find of these boxes and a little fudgery to get the remaining bits all lined up and pretty.